Types of Assistance

 Contributions to UN

-- Saudi Arabia was the 21st largest donor of official humanitarian assistance in 2013
+- In 2013, Saudi Arabia provided US$109 million for humanitarian emergencies, making it the 20th largest government donor of official humanitarian assistance.

-- 78.4% of Saudi Arabia’s official humanitarian assistance was spent in countries classified as long term recipients of humanitarian assistance in 2011
+- 68% of Saudi Arabia’s official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance in 2012.

-While Saudi Arabia gives a significant amount of humanitarian aid, there is no single agency in charge of coordination and there is currently limited internal capacity to manage humanitarian processes and response.
-Saudi Arabia has no humanitarian aid policy and is not actively engaged in international humanitarian mechanisms or coordination networks (GPPi).
+- While Saudi Arabia gives a significant amount of humanitarian aid, there is no single agency in charge of coordination.
+Saudi Arabia has no humanitarian aid policy and is not actively engaged in international humanitarian mechanisms (Global Public Policy Institute (GPPi)).

 Types of Assistance